HQHBench/HQHBench/README.md

     "instruction": "What is the man in a suit doing?", "ground_truth": "Giving a speech.",
     "type": "action",
-    "answer": "The man in the suit is giving a speech to a group of soldiers."}, ...
+    "answers": ["The man in the suit is giving a speech to a group of soldiers.",...]}, ...
 ]
 ```

-i.e., add an "answer" field to each instance in `HQH.json`.
+i.e., add an "answers" field to each instance in `HQH.json`.

 ### Results